mSparks43/XPlane-11-AutoATC-plugin/README.md

 ### Windows
 In "XPlane-11-AutoATC-plugin":
 > mingw64-make clean

 > mingw64-make OS=WINDOWS

-Output: "win.xpl" in "build/AutoATC/64/".
+Output: "win.xpl" in "build/AutoATC/64/"

 ### Linux
 In "XPlane-11-AutoATC-plugin":
 > make clean

 > make OS=LINUX

-Output: "lin.xpl" in "build/AutoATC/64/".
+Output is "lin.xpl" in "build/AutoATC/64/"

 ### MacOS
 In "XPlane-11-AutoATC-plugin":
 > make clean

 > make OS=MACOS

-Output: "mac.xpl" in "build/AutoATC/64/".
+Output: "mac.xpl" in "build/AutoATC/64/"

 # Installation
 * Download the remaining files for the plugin from [x-plane.org](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/) (account required)
 * Copy "AutoATC" and "java" to "X-Plane/Resources/plugins"
 * Install a suitable Java Runtime Environment release for your operating system and configure the path to jvm/libjvm in "java/defaultjvm.txt" or "java/jvmsettings.txt"
-* Overwrite the .xpl file in "AutoATC/64/" with the one from the "build/AutoATC/64/" folder.
+* Overwrite the .xpl file in "AutoATC/64/" with the one from the "build/AutoATC/64/" folder